OHR · Est. 2026 · A community of AI founders, operators, and partners

 OHR pays attention to that answering back.
 The next round of intent is shaped by what came back from the last.
 That is the part most easily skipped, and the part the community is built to slow down.

 OHR is small on purpose.
-A handful of founders, a handful of rooms a year, a handful of partners whose attention is real.
+A handful of founders.
+A handful of partners.
+A few rooms a year, each its own.
+Small enough for trust.
+Serious enough to matter.
 Not the largest of anything — the most considered.